 Your results indicate you have one or more secondary risk factors for cervical cancer:

-Your results also indicate the following preventive factors that decrease your risk of cervical cancer by varying degrees:
+Your results also indicate the following preventive factors that decrease your risk for cervical cancer by varying degrees:

 The most important risk factor for cervical cancer is being infected with the human papillomavirus (HPV).
 Most women diagnosed with cervical cancer have this virus.
-HPV is passed on through skin contact with an infected part of the body, usually on or near the sexual organs, the ACS says.
-Your risk for getting this virus increases if you have sex at an early age, if you have more than one sexual partner during your lifetime, if your partner has had multiple sex partners, or if you have sex with uncircumcised males.
+HPV is passed on through skin contact with an infected part of the body, usually on or near the sexual organs.
+Your risk of getting this virus increases if you have sex at an early age, if you have more than one sexual partner during your lifetime, if your partner has had multiple sex partners, or if you have sex with uncircumcised males.

 HPV refers to a group of more than 150 types of viruses.
 Some of these are low risk and cause genital warts.
 Only a few HPVs cause cervical cancer.
-In fact, 70% of all cervical cancer cases are caused by only two types, HPV 16 and HPV 18, the ACS says.
+In fact, about two-thirds of all cervical cancer cases are caused by only two types, HPV 16 and HPV 18.
 Yet most women who are infected with these types of HPV don't develop cervical cancer.

 HPV infection does not always cause warts or other symptoms, so you can pass it to another person without knowing it.
-Although condoms protect against many sexually transmitted diseases (STDs), they don't offer total protection against HPV, the ACS says.
+Although condoms protect against many sexually transmitted diseases (STDs), they don't offer total protection against HPV.
 This is because HPV can be passed on by skin contact with an infected area of the body that can't be covered with a condom.
 Even when no warts are present, HPV can stay in the skin and be passed on.
 HPV vaccines are currently available for people between ages 9 and 26.
 The vaccines are intended to be given to people before they become sexually active.

 According to the American Cancer Society (ACS), other factors that increase your risk for cervical cancer are: